The Cayin N5ii is the third generation of the N-Series digital media player stretching back to the N6 and N5. The SRP price is $369.

 Disclaimer: The Cayin N5ii sent to us is a sample in exchange for our honest opinion.
 We thank Cayin for this opportunity.

 To learn more about Cayin products on Headfonics you can click here.

-It is important to note that the i5 was a huge leap forward for Cayin in terms of what we came to expect from a modern digital player with touch-sensitive Android features, bags of connectivity and an attractive aesthetic.
-So much so we awarded the i5 our top DAP of 2016 in terms of what you got for the price and how it sounded.
+It is important to note that the i5 was a huge leap forward for Cayin in terms of what we came to expect from a modern digital player with touch-sensitive Android features, bags of connectivity, and an attractive aesthetic.
+So much so that we awarded the i5 our top DAP of 2016 in terms of what you got for the price and how it sounded.

 I do not believe there will be future iterations of the i5 in the coming years.
 The N5ii does mark a return to the core N-Series in terms of focus but it does bring a lot of what made the i5 so good with it.

 As a result, the N5ii represents a convergence of sorts in terms of what the N-Series offered and at the same time builds on what made the i5 so cool and connected.

 The N5ii represents the best of both worlds from the older N5 and last-gen i5.
 It takes the competitive pricing, the slightly more compact form factor of the N5, and the much-missed balanced output of the N5.

 It then combines it with the modernity of Android, the ingenuity of an integrated HiBy Music OS, and the connectivity features of the i5.

 The N5ii is priced at $369 which is right in the sweet spot for mid-fi digital players in 2018.
 It is cheaper than the older $499 i5 and just marginally higher priced than the $349 N5 when first launched.